 Disappointed by his lack of career success and ability to afford San Francisco real estate circa 2005, Adam Koval started Socketsite to vent his frustrations.

-I give Adam props for doing something about his frustration.
+I give Adam props for doing something about his frustration – starting a website.
 Most people just sit around and complain without doing anything about it.

 Why SocketSite Grew And Then Sputtered